Reboot-Codes/clover/docs/docs/clover-hub/server/arbiter/master-users.md

 | AppD | `` | `` | `com.reboot-codes.clover.appd` |
 | ModMan | `` | `` | `com.reboot-codes.clover.modman` |
 | Inference Engine | `` | `` | `com.reboot-codes.inference-engine` |

+## Master User

+The master user is like `root` on a Unix system, it has access to all facets of Clover.
+It's mostly a debug tool and access is determined by an environment variable: `CLOVER_MASTER_PRINT`.
+If set to `true`, the master user's credentials will be printed to the console if the log level for `clover::server` is `debug`.